90 Facebook Post Prompts

 Foreign Body Red Flags: Signs your pet may have swallowed something they shouldn't have.

-Dealing with G-I Upset: When "bland diet" is okay and when "vomiting" requires a vet.
+Dealing with GI Upset: When a "bland diet" is okay and when vomiting requires a vet visit. (use a different breed, including mutts)

 Fire Safety for Pets: Using window decals and keeping leashes near the door.